Consignment Software: Money-Saving Tips

 Web-based software and software that installs on your computer but requires payment for support does not belong to you 'for lifetime use'.
 The software will be deactivated upon nonpayment.

 Don't fall for leases and monthly payments.
 Do the math.
 How much is the total paying for the first 12 months.
 Add in all other costs, including prepayment for support.
-Leases and monthly payments may be 'forever' so how long do you intend to be in business?
+Leases and monthly payments may be 'forever' so hold long do you anticipate being in this business?
 10 years?
 Multiply the monthly amount by 120.
 Now how much does that 'low monthly payment' add up to over time?
 What other costs will there be?
 Copies of the software will be needed for additional stations, as high as $395.
 Conpro will charge full price to start another store.
 Conpro and Resaleworld increase the support fee with the addition of multiple software copies.
 Software vendors stand to make more money after the sale than from the sale of software largely because they are successful at masquerading post-purchase price traps..

 The complaints heard most often about 'consignment software' are difficulty of use and lack of support.
 This whole decision process can be made quite simple by choosing Best Consignment Shop Software -